sbshah97/Old-Blog/_posts/2017-02-27-introduction-to-git-part-3.markdown

 git add src/team.html
 {% endhighlight %}

-* Thus very successfully, we have solved the problem of resolving Merge Conflicts in Git!
-Keep watching this space for the next tutorial to come in!
+* Thus very successfully, we have solved the problem of resolving Merge Conflicts in Git!<br>
+* This is all that you need to start using Git and GitHub in your projects!